fcla/xmlresolution/README.md

   1. Create a collection resource.
   2. POST some XML documents to the collection.
-  3. GET the collection, retrieving a tar file of the XML schemas and a manifest of what was done.
+  3. GET the collection, retrieving a tar file of the XML schemas and a manifest of what was found.

 The original XML documents are not returned.
 It is recommended that you employ a caching proxy such as squid when used in a production